Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Background and Related Work

 \subsection{Uncertainty Quantification}

 In addition to transparency, other critical properties of data-driven models -- such as their fairness, robustness, reliability, trustworthiness and accountability -- have gained prominence with the proliferation of AI.
-The foundational aspect of these desiderata is \emph{predictive uncertainty} given its crucial role in enhancing AI systems' awareness of their limitations~\citep{hullermeier2021aleatoric}.
-Primarily, this involves distinguishing between \emph{aleatoric} uncertainty, which arises due to the randomness inherent to the data generating process, and \emph{epistemic} uncertainty, which stems from the learning algorithm's ignorance of the true underlying model.
+The foundational aspect of these desiderata is \emph{predictive uncertainty} given its crucial role in enhancing AI systems' awareness of their limitations~\citep{tomsett2020rapid}.
+Primarily, this involves distinguishing between \emph{aleatoric} uncertainty, which arises due to the inherent randomness of the data-generating process, and \emph{epistemic} uncertainty, which is caused by the learning algorithm's ignorance of the true underlying model~\citep{hullermeier2021aleatoric}.